Chevron left iconPolicies Index

 Team Members will directly supervise all water activities and ensure that headcounts are conducted and recorded frequently, as determined by the risk assessment process.

-Team Members or staff in the pool must maintain visual contact with children at all times and be in regular communication with the other team members outside the pool.
+Team Members or staff in the pool must maintain full visibility of children at all times and be in regular communication with the other team members outside the pool.

 When a child is moving out of the pool, they must notify a team member in the water, who will then communicate with other team members supervising outside the water.
 On the child's return to the water, the team member must notify all other team members of the child's location and return.

-The Service Leaders will ensure that all team members and children are adequately briefed on water safety and swimming techniques applicable to the lesson or activity, the buddy safety system, appropriate communication signals, the cooperative nature of the activity and safe working practice.
+Service Leaders will ensure that all team members and children are adequately briefed on water safety, swimming techniques applicable to the lesson or activity, the buddy safety system, appropriate communication signals, the cooperative nature of the activity, and safe working practice.

 Children are not permitted to run at any time or engage in activities that could endanger themselves or other children.
 Children are to enter and exit the water from the designated steps or ladders only and are not to jump or dive into the pool unless instructed by a person authorised to instruct children during the swimming activity.

-A resuscitation chart(s) and a set(s) of pool rules must be supplied by the venue and posted in a highly visible location(s).
+Resuscitation charts and pool rules must be supplied by the venue and posted in a highly visible location.
 The Service Leaders will liaise with the venue before attending to ensure these resources are available.

 An attendance roll will be taken before children enter the water and before they leave the swimming venue.

-Plans detailing emergency response procedures should be available at the venue and include the location and telephone numbers of the nearest emergency services (i.e., police, ambulance and hospital).
+Plans detailing emergency response procedures must be available at the venue and include the location and telephone numbers of the nearest emergency services (i.e. police, ambulance and hospital).
 The Service Leader will liaise with the venue before attending the venue to ensure these resources are available.

 Emergency assistance equipment must be readily available at the venue, and Team Members that are trained in using such equipment must be immediately available during swimming program times.

-Rules established by the venue regarding behaviour and hygiene must be adhered to and enforced.
-Team Members will abide by such rules at all times and support children in understanding and implementing these rules.
+Team Members and children must adhere to any rules established by the venue regarding behaviour and hygiene.
+Team Members will support children in understanding and implementing these rules.

-A suitably equipped first aid kit, including a resuscitation mask with a one-way valve, will be readily available and supplied by JAG on each excursion.
+A suitably equipped first aid kit, including a resuscitation mask with a one-way valve, will be readily available and supplied by JAG for each activity.

-If excursions or routine outings, other than the swimming activities, take effect in places where there is a body of water (e.g., a pool, beach, lake or pond), the following provisions are considered:
+If excursions or routine outings, other than the swimming activities, take place in a location where there is a body of water (e.g., a pool, beach, lake or pond), the following provisions must be considered:

-● the planning of such excursions is subject to the Excursions Policy, including the risk assessment
+• the planning of such excursions is subject to the SD 1.3 Excursions Policy, including the risk assessment

 High supervision near bodies of water on excursions will be maintained by team members, including team members who hold a first aid certificate that includes cardiopulmonary resuscitation (CPR).